cfenollosa/os-tutorial/README.md

 os-tutorial
-update: Modified something for Ubuntu run, such as gcc,ld key words and flags
 ===========

+*Update*: Modified something for Ubuntu run, such as gcc,ld key words and flags

 How to create an OS from scratch!